 Two years later: re-evaluating the versatility of the Sentinel

-After almost two years of ownership, I’ve logged just under 1,000 miles of riding on the Sentinel.
-Much of my riding takes place on demo bikes, loaners, and review bikes, but in the last few months, I’ve returned to the Sentinel to re-evaluate my thoughts on the bike.
+At two years of ownership, I’ve logged about 1,000 miles of riding on the Sentinel.
+It would be more if it was my only bike, but much of my riding takes place on demo bikes, loaners, and review bikes, but in the last few months, I’ve returned to the Sentinel to re-evaluate my thoughts on the bike.

 I’ve been wanting to get back to doing more epic all-day trail rides, and have toyed with the thought of getting a shorter travel 120mm 29er trail bike platform for this application.
 I would definitely size up from a medium for long distance rides.

 In addition, it comes in at a competitive weight in comparison to 120mm frames.
 A lot of 120mm travel frames are overbuilt to the same standard as the 150mm travel equivalent.
 I can’t justify spending $3,000 on a new frame that might perform marginally better on the climbs. (plus I just spent $3,000 to buy a motorcycle.. gotta love the moto comparison with MTB pricing, right)

 I’m still a big of this bike, and when I am ready to add another bike to the quiver, I’d rather get back into a new 27.5″ rig to mix things up. <update: now I have an additional 27.5″ trail rig, a down country bike is on my list>

 Two years following the release of the Sentinel, and there are a lot of competitors on the market with geometry inline with SBG.
 That said, the Sentinel still holds its own.